KETONES AND TYPE 1 DIABETES

 What does having ketones mean?

 When you are sick or injured, your body becomes resistant to the action of insulin (your insulin can’t work properly) and your body’s need for energy increases.
 This is because your body needs extra energy to fight infection or heal from an injury.
-So to put it simply, having ketones means your body needs more insulin.
+Ketones are acids that are released into your blood when the body can't use its normal source of energy (glucose).
+When you have Type 1 diabetes, ketone levels can sometimes build up to dangerous levels if you don't have enough insulin.
+So, to put it simply, having ketones means your body needs more insulin.

 When should I test for ketones?